 When The Government is Liable

 Sometimes, these external factors merely contribute to the onset of a car accident but the accident primarily results due to a negligent driver.
 However, can it be possible for someone else to be liable if yours is the only car involved in an accident as you come around a curve?
 Yes.
-Sometimes, the government body can be liable for creating or allowing dangerous road conditions.
+Sometimes, a government body in the Atlanta area can be liable for creating or allowing dangerous road conditions.

 Over 21% of all road fatalities occur in a single-car accident when the car runs off the road or collides with an object.
 The entities responsible for building and maintaining roads - oftentimes, a government - do not allows provide a reasonably safe environment in which to drive.
 If you have been injured and you think believe that unsafe conditions contributed to your accident, please call a dangerous road attorney at The Angell Law Firm at (770) 217-4954, for a free consultation.

 Dangerous roads can be the result of improper design, maintenance, construction of the road.
 Examples of defective or improper design include curves that are too sharp for the roads posted speed limit, exit ramp lanes that do not provide enough distance to merge traffic, or an absence of traffic signals to warn drivers of an impending danger.
 In the case of defective construction, our firm would look for an unreasonably dangerous condition caused by a failure to follow approved plans, poor selection of materials, or simply sub-standard workmanship.

 We know that government institutions often have a duty to maintain their roads, but this duty is not always met.
 A failure to fix or correct a damaged guardrail or allowing road surfaces to become littered with potholes can lead to an accident.
 If you are injured as a result of dangerous conditions in the road such as these, please call our firm today to let us assess the liability and help you recover whatever financial compensation you are entitled to.